Typhoon Lingling (2019)

 Typhoon Lingling, also known in the Philippines as Typhoon Liwayway, was a powerful typhoon that hit the Philippines, China, and Korea in early September 2019.
 It was also the strongest to strike North Korea.
 Lingling caused agriculture damage to Japan and the Korean Peninsula, causing several million USD in damage.
-Overall, Lingling caused $300 million (2019 USD) in damage and claimed 8 lives.
+Overall, Lingling caused $300 million (2019 USD) in damage and claimed eight lives.

 Meteorological history

 On August 31, three tropical depressions formed, one of which was east of Mindanao.
 The Joint Typhoon Warning Center then issued a Tropical Cyclone Formation Alert for the system.
 On September 1, the Philippines agency PAGASA upgraded the system to a tropical depression and named it Liwayway.
 The Joint Typhoon Warning Center then gave Liwayway the designation 15W.
 Liwayway then became better organized in the Philippine Sea.
 Early on September 2, the Japan Meteorological Agency reported that Liwayway intensified into a tropical storm, and named the system Lingling.
+(Note: The name Lingling (Cantonese: 玲玲, [liŋ˨˩ liŋ˨˩]) was contributed by Hong Kong and is a feminine given nickname meaning "tinkling of a jade" in Cantonese.)
 Lingling then continued to organize itself, and soon later, the JTWC upgraded Lingling to a tropical storm.
 Lingling steadily strengthened, with convection consolidating around the center.
 Early in the morning of September 3, Lingling further intensified into a severe tropical storm.
 Late on September 3 UTC (early on September 4 local time), Lingling developed an eye.
 Subsequently, the JTWC upgraded Lingling into a Category 1 typhoon.
 Early on September 5, the JMA and PAGASA upgraded Lingling into a typhoon.
 Subsequently, Lingling then underwent rapid intensification from favorable conditions near the South China Sea and soon became a Category 2, and later a Category 4 on the Saffir–Simpson scale, as it tracked east of Taiwan.
 The eye became clear and wide as Lingling intensified even further.
 Lingling then moved out of the Philippine Area of Responsibility after making landfall in Miyako Island, and PAGASA issued its final advisory on Lingling.
 Lingling then made landfall as a Category 4 on Miyako-jima, then continued to intensify, and reaching its peak intensity as a violent typhoon, the first since Lekima a month earlier.
 It gradually weakened as it was east of China.
 At 2:30 p.m.
 KST (05:30 UTC), Lingling made landfall in South Hwanghae Province, North Korea with winds of 130 km/h, becoming the first typhoon and the strongest storm to strike the country.
 On September 8, Lingling weakened to a minimal tropical storm.
 It moved away from North Korea and the center moved to Russia, weakening even further.
 Inside Russia, Lingling transitioned into an extratropical cyclone.
 Extratropical remnants of Lingling would travel through Russia before crossing the International Date Line in September 12.